dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 selections of code as you develop your application.
 This is why we say the editor is *interactive*.

 You can use the editor in one of two styles: Emacs or Windows.
-Using the editor options, as described in
-` <../../../../../../ldisk2/doc/dylan/product/guide/environment/src/appx.htm#52521>`_,
-you can choose from either an Emacs or Windows style keyboard layout and default settings.
+Using the editor options, as described in `Changing the editor options and layout`_, you can choose from either an Emacs or Windows style keyboard layout and default settings.

 The editor allows you to perform a wide range of operations by using menu commands, as well as keyboard commands.
 These operations range from